Least Squares Estimation of a Quasiconvex Regression Function: Future work

-Finally, we apply our technique to two different real life settings, namely, we estimate the production function surface for the Japanese plywood industry and the cost function for hospitals across the US.

 Several interesting future directions of work follow.
-The optimality of the rates of convergence appearing in Theorem \ref{mainthm} is not known for $d\le 3$.
+The optimal rates of convergence are not known for $d\le 3$.
 We plan to study this in the near future.
 Even though the MIQO developed in Section~\ref{sec:dual} is new, the \texttt{R} package \texttt{QuasiLSE} \citep{QuasiLSE} uses CPLEX/gurobi (two off-the-shelf programs) to compute the minimizer.
 The memory requirement for the proposed MIQO can make it prohibitive when sample sizes are large ($\gg 500$).
 However, there have been recent developments (see e.g.,~\cite{dedieu2020learning}) that provide approximate solutions to mixed-integer programs.
 We are currently working towards developing an approximate algorithm that will be computationally less expensive.